Film Spoilers and

 Black Christmas (1974) (aka Silent Night, Evil Night)

 They began to receive strange, threatening, creepy and sometimes obscene phone calls around Christmas time, calling them "Pigs" and warning: "Let me lick your pretty pink c--t."
 These calls were followed by slayings - presumably from a Killer hiding out in the attic ("It's me, Billy").
+There was also a missing person report in the neighborhood - a 13 year-old girl named Janice Quaife, who had suddenly disappeared while on her way home from school (and her body was soon found in the park).

 Black Swan (2010)